cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).

+For data related to the Forms module, submissions are saved for 12 months before being deleted from our database.

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your